FrankC37/seal-team/Dendron/Work Notes/Fulfillment.Ownership.md

     4. Backlog w/ Inv - Access Template

     ``` This is to print out work for all other customers ```
-    - They should also be monitoring the Priority Requests Google Sheet to identify the NDA requests that Tony inputs.
+    5. They should also be monitoring the Priority Requests Google Sheet to identify the NDA requests that Tony inputs.
 (Also Sales Requests go on this sheet)

+### Stock Adjustments

+1. Brett and Jeff are mainly in charge or stock changes
+2. From the 1/10/2022 meeting, Joe Shields stated he wanted Gabe,Joe Sanders, and Chris to also have this power to adjust stock.
+    -   This could be a good thing, becuase currently there are orders that need to have stock adjusted and will continue to show on the Fulfillment reports until they are fixed.
+(This causes duplicates to be printed)